What is PCP?

 - PCP can come in two forms, a freebase oil that can be dissolved in solution or soaked on plant material, or a hydrochloride crystalline salt form.

-- PCP as a freebase can be smoked, dissolved in alcohol and ingested orally.
+- PCP as a freebase can be smoked, dissolved in alcohol, or ingested orally.

-- PCP as a salt can be smoked, snorted, injected, and ingested orally.
+- PCP as a salt (powder) can be smoked, snorted, injected, and ingested orally.

 What are the effects?

-- Effects vary greatly by user and dosage, but can range from a heavy body and mental high to full blown hallucinations that are indistinguishable from reality.
+- Effects vary greatly by user and dosage, but can range from a heavy body and mental high similar to other dissociatives to full blown hallucinations that are indistinguishable from reality.

-- General effects tend to come on quickly depending on route of administration.
-Taking 2-20 minutes on the come-up, gradually peaking after 1-2 hours, plateauing for 2 hours, then coming down over 24 hours.
-Once near baseline, residual effects can be felt for 24 hours afterwards, lending to an “afterglow” or hangover.
+- General effects tend to come on quickly, depending on route of administration (smoking will be faster and more intense than snorting, for example).
+PCP tends to take around 2-20 minutes to come on, gradually peaking after 1-2 hours, plateauing for 2 hours, and then coming down fully over the course of 24 hours.
+This means that residual effects can be felt for 24 hours afterward returning to baseline, lending to either an “afterglow” or hangover.

-- PCP can cause seizures, loss of self, disturbing hallucinations, psychotic episodes and delusional thought patterns.
+- PCP can sometimes cause seizures, ego death, disturbing hallucinations, psychotic episodes, and delusional thought patterns.
 PCP can also cause acute amnesia that can cover entire days.
+The risk of these effects will be higher for individuals who have a personal or family history of psychotic or mood disorders, epilepsy, dissociation, or other related illnesses.

-- PCP can also cause intense hangover symptoms, such as nausea and numbness in extremities.
+- PCP can also sometimes cause intense hangover symptoms, such as nausea and numbness in extremities.